krypted/TheHistoryOfComputingPodcast/Books.md

 1. Steve Jobs, Walter Isaacson https://www.amazon.com/Steve-Jobs-Walter-Isaacson-audiobook/dp/B07ZMKXMTG
 1. How the Internet Happened, Brian McCullough https://www.amazon.com/How-Internet-Happened-Netscape-iPhone/dp/1631493078
 1. Engines of the Mind: The Evolution of the Computer from Mainframes to Microprocessors, Joel N. Shurkin https://www.amazon.com/Engines-Mind-Evolution-Mainframes-Microprocessors/dp/0393314715
-1. That Will Never Work: The Birth of Netflix and the Amazing Life of an Idea: Marc Randolph
+1. That Will Never Work: The Birth of Netflix and the Amazing Life of an Idea: Marc Randolph https://www.amazon.com/That-Will-Never-Work-audiobook/dp/B07X7JH5ZH
-1. Hatching Twitter: A True Story of Money, Power, Friendship, and Betrayal: Nick Bolton
+1. Hatching Twitter: A True Story of Money, Power, Friendship, and Betrayal: Nick Bolton https://www.amazon.com/Hatching-Twitter-Story-Friendship-Betrayal/dp/1591847087
-1. Dealers of Lightning: Xerox PARC and the Dawn of the Computer Age: Michael Hiltzik
+1. Dealers of Lightning: Xerox PARC and the Dawn of the Computer Age: Michael Hiltzik https://www.amazon.com/Dealers-Lightning-Xerox-PARC-Computer/dp/0887309895
-1. Dungeons and Desktops: The History of Computer Role-Playing Games 2e, Matt Barton
+1. Dungeons and Desktops: The History of Computer Role-Playing Games 2e, Matt Barton https://www.amazon.com/Dungeons-Desktops-History-Computer-Role-Playing/dp/1568814119
-1. The Launch Pad: Inside Y Combinator, Silicon Valley’s Most Exclusive School for Startups, Randall Stross
+1. The Launch Pad: Inside Y Combinator, Silicon Valley’s Most Exclusive School for Startups, Randall Stross https://www.amazon.com/Launch-Pad-Inside-Combinator/dp/1591846587
-1. Platform Revolution: How Networked Markets Are Transforming the Economy - and How to Make Them Work for You, Geoffrey G. Parker, Marshall W. Van Alstyne, Sangeet Paul Choudary
 2. Computing with Quantum Cats, John Gribbon
 3. The Second Age of Computer Science, Subrata Dasgupta
 4. The Department of Mad Scientists, Michael Belfiore